drupal/drupal/composer/Plugin/VendorHardening/README.txt

 The plugin can also be configured to clean up additional packages using the project's composer.json extra field.

+This plugin can also clean up packages that were installed outside of the vendor directory, using composer/installers.
+This allows users to configure the plugin to clean up, for instance, Drupal extensions and Drupal core.

 2) The plugin also adds .htaccess and web.config files to the root of the project's vendor directory.
-These files will do due diligence to keep the web server from serving files from within the vendor directory.
+These files will perform due diligence to keep the web server from serving files from within the vendor directory.

 How do I set it up?
 -------------------